 - Best Bike Chain Degreaser

-We promised that we will also be sharing some bonus content with you and here it is.
-Keeping the best care of your bike and especially the bike’s chain is hard, we know that.
+Keeping the best care of your bike especially the bike’s chain is hard, I know that.
 But with these tips and tricks, you can make it way easier than before!

 You need to lube the chain slowly and with love, keep the lube away from the chain’s outside.
 Make sure that there is no excess lube stuck on the chain, if there is, just wipe it off.

-Keeping the best care of your bike’s chain is very essential.
+Keeping the best care of your bike’s chain is essential.
 When the chain gets damaged, simply remove it and install a new one.
-In this guide, we discussed the different ways of installing a new chain, and also explained the many chain types.
+In this guide, I have discussed the different ways of installing a new chain, and also explained the many chain types.

-We hope that after going through this article, all of your queries regarding bike chain installation are answered.
-If there’s anything else, do reach out to us in the comments below!
+I hope that after going through this article, all of your queries regarding bike chain installation are answered.
+If there’s anything else, do reach out to me in the comments below!